 Ryan Newell became a lawyer in order to fight for social justice.
-His days are now spent living out that goal, by enforcing the rights of trade unions and workers and advancing the rights and title of Indigenous peoples.
+His days are now spent living out that goal, by enforcing the rights of trade unions and workers.

-His victories at the OLRB include helping to certify a homeless shelter and helping to recover hundreds of thousands of dollars in damages for violations of a construction industry collective agreement.
-His victories in private grievance arbitration include obtaining a wage increase for dispatchers whose employer required that they assume a whole host of new duties and protecting the duties of Registered Practical Nurses from being transferred outside of the bargaining unit.
+His victories at the OLRB include helping to certify a homeless shelter, defending against a decertification application brought by a manager, and blocking an employer’s efforts to unilaterally convert its pension plan.
+His victories in private grievance arbitration include getting a terminated employee reinstated, forcing an employer to accommodate a disabled employee, obtaining a wage increase for dispatchers forced to assume a bunch of new duties, and protecting the duties of Registered Practical Nurses from being transferred outside of the bargaining unit.

-When he’s not litigating or playing an elaborate imaginary game with his two young kids, you may find Ryan running long distances or listening to his ever-expanding collection of vinyl records.
+When he’s not litigating or playing with his kids, you may find Ryan running, riding his bike, or listening to his ever-expanding collection of vinyl records.

 - Arbitrator finds employer breached duty to accommodate worker with disability